Calle has been taking on some of the most difficult courses on American Ninja Warrior, reaching the national finals on several occasions.

 “As of right now I practice a lot of grip and upper body intensive obstacles” Calle tells us.
 “I rock climb 1-2 times a week, and incorporate HIIT and weight training 1-3 times a week.”

-Calle is not the only vegan in the elite levels of the sport, with British champion Tim Shieff also vegan.
+Calle is not the only vegan in the elite levels of the sport.
 However, veganism is not the norm.

 “If people meet me for the first time I always get the protein and nutrient deficiency question, but in the U.S. ninja community I’ve become a well-known advocate for veganism alongside my consistent podium placements in competitions.
 I think that speaks for itself to any doubts people may have.”